nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

 _added entity: list and define properties_

+#### Level 1 technical specification: using the `project` table

+_describe the `project` table_

-#### Level 1 technical specification: usage of foreign keys to encode inter-entity relationships
+#### Level 1 technical specification: using association tables to encode inter-entity relationships

-_describe TSV usage of `sample_id` and `subject_id`_
+_describe TSV encoding of `bio_sample`<->`subject`<->`file`<->`bio_sample` association pairs_

+#### Level 1 technical specification: using terms from controlled vocabularies: usage tables

+_enumerate CVs; describe usage tables and outline plan for addressing versioning; discuss parser script, to be executed somewhere in bdbag-preparation stage, which will inflate bare CV terms cited in entity fields into corresponding CV usage tables, loading term-decorator data from relevant CV OBO reference files_

 #### Level 1 metadata submission examples: schema and example TSVs

-The JSON Schema document specifying the Level 1 TSV collection is [here](../draft-C2M2_JSON_Schema_datapackage_specs/C2M2_Level_1.datapackage.json); an example Level-1-compliant TSV submission can be found **here** (as a collection of TSV files) and **here** (as a packaged BDBag archive).
+An out-of-date JSON Schema document specifying the Level 1 TSV collection is [here](../draft-C2M2_JSON_Schema_datapackage_specs/C2M2_Level_1.datapackage.json); an example Level-1-compliant TSV submission can be found **here** (as a collection of TSV files) and **here** (as a packaged BDBag archive).

 ---